brigadecore/brigade/docs/topics/genericgateway.md

 ## Using the Generic Gateway

-As mentioned, Generic Gateway accepts POST requests at `/simpleevent/:projectID/:secret` endpoint.
-These requests should also carry a JSON payload.
+As mentioned, Generic Gateway accepts POST requests at `/simpleevent/:projectID/:secret` and `/cloudevent/:projectID/:secret` endpoint.
+These requests should also carry a JSON payload (either a SimpleEvent or a CloudEvent).

 - `projectID` is the Brigade Project ID
 - `secret` is a custom secret for this specific project's Generic Gateway webhook support.
 In other words, each project that wants to accept Generic Gateway events should have its own Generic Gateway secret.
 This secret serves as a simple authentication mechanism.